gdg-cloud-montreal/gmp-reciepes/docs/gmp-with-kcc.md

 To start we will need to create a cluster with the Config Connector Resources install, this can be GKE or a compliant K8s distributions (ie kind), see [here](https://cloud.google.com/config-connector/docs/concepts/installation-types) for installation types.

-In this example I will be using the Manual installation type so we can use the latest version of Config Connector (1.91 at the time of this writing) and a GKE cluster so we can use Workload Identity.

-#  Deploy GKE Cluster with GMP enabled via Config Connector
+In this example I will highlight the two ways to install Config Connector.
+The first will be the manual mode which can be used on both GKE clusters as well as other CNCF conformant clusters.

+The second option will be using Config Controller which is a pre-configured managed cluster that comes pre-loaded with Config Connector as well as Config Sync and Policy Controller.

+## Manual Install

 1. Create a Kubernetes Cluster